octoshrimpy/quik/README.md

 QUIK is an open source replacement to the [stock messaging app](https://github.com/android/platform_packages_apps_mms) on Android.
 It is a continuation of [QKSMS](https://github.com/moezbhatti/qksms).

+## Features

+- Scheduled Messages
+- Message Backup
+- Speech to Text and Text to Speech integrated within the app
+- Message Blocking and Archiving
+- Voice Messages
+- Attachments of any type of file
+- Message Sorting
+- Delayed Sending

+## Avaliable On

 QUIK is available to download from the official [github releases page](https://github.com/octoshrimpy/quik/releases), but you can also keep track of updates with [Obtainium](https://github.com/ImranR98/Obtainium#-obtainium).